Last Updated: Jan 30, 2017.

 - Visit the Palazzo Vecchio for the Salone dei Cinquecento with art by Leonardo, Michelangelo, and Giorgio Vasari (paid)

-- Vivoli Gelato is nearby!
+- Free time after lunch.
+Vivoli Gelato is nearby!
 Visit Basilica Santa Maria della Croce and the leather school around the back if you want.

 - Eat dinner on your own.